 2.7 When you’re satisfied with how your content looks, click Save and Close in the top right corner.
 This will close out the design studio.
 To publish this content, you’ll need to add it to a playlist, which we’ll cover in the next section.

 Note: If you want to add content you created in the studio to a playlist.
 You’ll need to navigate to the Playlists page by clicking Playlists in the top navigation bar and Create Playlist to start a new playlist.

 3.1 Give your playlist a name (we suggest making it something relevant to distinguish it from other playlists later on down the road.)

 3.2 Click Select Screens to choose where to publish your playlist.

-3.3 You can also add more content to your playlist by clicking Add More Content and choosing other apps, uploading media or from your content that you created in the studio.
+3.3 You can also add more content to your playlist by clicking Add More Content and choosing other apps, uploading media, or from the content that you created in the studio.

 4. Publish your playlist

-4.1 Once you’re all done setting up the playlist, click Publish in the top right hand corner of the screen to publish or schedule your content.
+4.1 Once you’re all done setting up the playlist, click Publish in the bottom right-hand corner of the screen to publish or schedule your content.

 4.2 If you don’t want to publish just yet, you can click Finish Later and come back to your playlist at any time.

 Make sure that the contrast between the code and background is great when it's not black & white.
 The code should be dark and the background should be light, otherwise, scanning apps won't be able to decode the message.